 What many consumers don’t know is that dates are not an indicator of the product’s safety and are not required by Federal law, except for infant formula.
 However, many consumers misinterpret these labels as safety indicators, leading to the premature disposal of food that is still safe to consume.

-The Expectation for Perfect Produce
+3. The Expectation for Perfect Produce

-One of the factors that fuels the cycle of overconsumption and overproduction is consumer preference for aesthetically appealing fruits and vegetables.
+One of the factors that fuels the cycle of overconsumption and overproduction of food is consumer preference for aesthetically appealing fruits and vegetables.
 To meet market expectations, strict grading and sorting processes are performed, leading many retailers to order more produce than needed with the anticipation that a portion will not meet visual criteria.

 This anticipation of waste leads to overproduction at the agricultural level, as farmers are pressured to grow surplus food to ensure enough produce is deemed ‘sellable’ by retailers.
 So much so that farmers leave up to 30% of their produce in the field because it isn’t aesthetically pleasing enough to pick and sell.